Peeze/citrohaul/README.md

 - `6`: Spring, a wobblier joint
 - `7`: Lemon, cannot be connected with a joint or spring

-Other controls:
+Hold `Shift` while drawing an object to make it immovable.

 - `ArrowUp` and `ArrowDown`: Spin all wheels
-- `Space`: Toggle simulation/drawing mode
+- `Space`: Start/pause simulation

 ## License